oculairmedia/Bookstack-MCP/HTTP-TRANSPORT.md

 # HTTP Transport for Bookstack MCP Server

+> **⚠️ DEPRECATED**: This document describes the deprecated TypeScript/mcp-framework server.
+The Python FastMCP server uses HTTP transport by default.
+See the main [README.md](README.md) for current documentation.

-This document describes the HTTP transport implementation for the Bookstack MCP server, based on the MCP Streamable HTTP protocol (version 2025-06-18).
+This document describes the HTTP transport implementation for the **deprecated** TypeScript Bookstack MCP server, based on the MCP Streamable HTTP protocol (version 2025-06-18).

 ## Features